ronakupadhyaya/Horizons-week-05/README.md

 ### Creating User Methods for Followers ☃️ - `models/models.js (UserSchema)`

-Next, you want to create a function for each of the `User` models that allows us to take the Reviews array, which is **only a group of IDs referring to objects** and convert that into an array of **actual Review objects.**
+Next, you want to create a function for each of the `User` models that allows us to get both the users following a user and the users that a user is following.

 We will accomplish this by using Mongoose _methods_.
 The way we write Mongoose methods is like the following: